TIBBER999/FPU16_multiplier/README.md

 # FPGA 測試流程和結果

 I will test the correctness of the system by connecting the FPGA to a host computer with a serial communication port.
 The FPGA will have a bistream of the DUT and a ZYNQ processing system downloaded to it, and I will be running a c program on it that allow an user to input two operands and display the result of the multiplication on the terminal.
-The system works correctly and fluently except for a mischievous bug where any input that contains a decimal point will result in a infinite loop in the program.
-This bug exist in the original repo and in the original C program.
-The original C program sends data as 32 bit floats, but since I am working with a 16 bit multiplier we must send 16 bits of data, so I modify the Xil_Out32 function to Xil_Out16 and casted the *float datatype to a u16 datatype for the operands
+The system works correctly and fluently except that it doesn't have input checking so if the user inputs anything other than a float, it will go into an endless loop/

 # Vivado TCl